itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 CloudCannon streamlines the entire process of creating websites for non-developers so you can concentrate on creating stunning experiences.
 Developers can build faster and have more control when creating websites.
 Non-developers have a beautiful inline editing experience.
 The CloudCannon Bitbucket Connect Add-on means you can do all of this from with in Bitbucket.

+---

+Having all your website source files living in Bitbucket gives you complete flexibility to work the way you want.

+Working on an overhaul of the website design?
+Just create a new branch so it doesn't interfere with non-developers updating content.

+Want to see what a website looked like six months ago?
+Just revert back to a commit at that time.

+Have a complicated approval process?
+With pull requests and branching you can make the approval process as complex as you need.